The Soul Sleepers: Christian Mortalism from Wycliffe to Priestley

 While dealing with a subject that is at times difficult, the book has been intentionally written in a readable, accessible style, and will appeal to a much wider audience than the purely academic.
 The book provides important background information for the growing interest in the mortalist point of view in contemporary theological and historical circles.

 Ball, B. W. (2008).
 The soul sleepers: Christian mortalism from Wycliffe to Priestley.
-Cambridge, U.K.: James Clarke & Co.
+Cambridge, England: James Clarke.